voyagermesh/voyager/docs/setup/upgrade/index.md

 # Upgrading Voyager

 This guide will show you how to upgrade various Voyager components.
-Here, we are going to show how to upgrade from an old Voyager version to the new version, how to migrate between the enterprise edition and community edition, and how to update the license, etc.
+Here, we are going to show how to upgrade from an old Voyager version to the new version, and how to update the license, etc.

 ## Upgrading Voyager from `v2021.x.x` to `{{< param "info.version" >}}`